-My field of expertise is American, French, and German literatures: My focus is 19th century and early 20th century American literature.
-I am researching American women writers who have chosen France as their home: 'Edith Wharton in Europe' is an ongoing project.
+My field of expertise is American, French, and German literatures.
+My main focus is 19th century and early 20th century American literature.
+I am researching transatlantic American women writers who have chosen France as their home: 'Edith Wharton in Europe' is an ongoing project.
 I recently added Willa Cather and Gertrude Stein to my main focus.
 In the summer of 2019 I visited Wharton's former home in Hyeres/France to understand her Southern European themes better. ---Further, the visual arts and architecture play a large role in my research, esp.
 Renaissance (Florentine) architecture. ---I also study Impressionist painters in France because they are important for my understanding of the American in Europe during the late 19th and early 20th century.
 My research informs mainly my pedagogy.

 FYSM 1000 - First Year Seminar

 Fall 2018 / Fall 2020